cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

    - Registers
    - Scheduling properties (such as policy or priority)
    - Set of pending and blocked signals
-   - Thread specific data.
+   - Thread specific data

 So, in summary, in the UNIX environment a thread:

    * Exists within a process and uses the process resources
-   * Has its own independent flow of control as long as its parent process exists and the OS supports it
+   * Has its own independent flow of control as long as its parent process exists and OS supports it.
-   * Duplicates only the essential resources it needs to be independently schedulable
+   * Duplicates only the essential resources it needs to be independently schedulable.
-   * May share the process resources with other threads that act equally independently (and dependently)
+   * May share the process resources with other threads that act equally independently (and dependently).
-   * Dies if the parent process dies - or something similar
+   * Dies if the parent process dies - or something similar.
    * Is "lightweight" because most of the overhead has already been accomplished through the creation of its process.

 Because threads within the same process share resources:

    * Changes made by one thread to shared system resources (such as closing a file) will be seen by all other threads.
    * Two pointers having the same value point to the same data.
-   * Reading and writing to the same memory locations is possible, and therefore requires explicit **synchronization** by the programmer.
+   * Reading and writing to the same memory locations is possible, but requires explicit **synchronization** by the programmer.

 Designing Threaded Programs